Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-Algorithm \ref{algo1} relies on simple operations which basically require only to update $\bar{\bbeta}^{(t)}$ via matrix operations, and, unlike for most state-of-the-art alternative strategies, is computationally feasible in high-dimensional settings; see e.g., Table \ref{table1}.
+Algorithm \ref{algo1} relies on simple operations which basically require only to update $\bar{\bbeta}^{(t)}$ via matrix operations, and, unlike for most state-of-the-art alternative strategies, is computationally feasible in high-dimensional settings; see e.g., Table \ref{table1}, and refer to Section~\ref{sec_2.2} and to the Supplementary Material which clarify that the overall cost of Algorithm \ref{algo1} is dominated by the matrix operations involving $\bV$ and $\bX$ in the pre-computation part.
 Due to the Gaussian form of ${q}^*_{\textsc{mf}}(\bbeta)$ also the calculation of the approximate posterior moments and predictive probabilities is straightforward.
-The latter quantities can be easily expressed as
+Recalling Lemma 7.1 in \citet{azzalini_2013}, the latter quantities can be expressed as

-where $\bx_{\textsc{new}}\in\Re^p$ are the covariates of the new unit, and $\bar{\bbeta}^{*}=E_{{q}^*_{\textsc{mf}}(\bbeta)}(\bbeta)$.
+where $\bx_{\textsc{new}}\in\mathbb{R}^p$ are the covariates of the new unit, and $\bar{\bbeta}^{*}=E_{{q}^*_{\textsc{mf}}(\bbeta)}(\bbeta)$.
 However, as shown by the asymptotic results in Theorem \ref{teo_1}, the mean-field solution can lead to poor approximations of the posterior in high dimensions as $p \rightarrow \infty$, causing concerns on the quality of inference and prediction.
 These asymptotic results are derived under the following random design assumption.